aelatgt/cisco-hubs-scripts/README.md

 3. Copy the key shown
 4. Paste this key in the "IFTTT key" field in Hubs
 5. Check the "Enable Lights" box

+In your IFTTT app, configure two applets:

+**Applet 1**

+- IF "Receive a web request" (Event name "hue_brightness")
+- THEN "Dim Lights (Phillips Hue)"
+- Select your Hue Light
+- In the "Brightness" field click "Add Ingredient" > "Value1"

+**Applet 2**

+- IF "Receive a web request" (Event name "hue_brightness")
+- THEN "Change color (Phillips Hue)"
+- Select your Hue Light
+- In the "Color value or name" field click "Add Ingredient" > "Value1"